PatrickBziuk/seez/src/content/life/en/who-am-i.md

 ## Goals

-Learn something new every day and have a positive impact.
+Learn something new every day and make a positive impact.

 _These reflections are constantly evolving, just like all of us._